Stanley Black & Decker - Consensus Indicates Potential 8.1% Upside

-Stanley Black & Decker found using ticker (SWK) have now 15 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 209 and 179 with the average target price sitting at 193.33.
-Given that the stocks previous close was at 178.79 this would imply there is a potential upside of 8.1%.
-The 50 day MA is 171.07 while the 200 day moving average is 149.55.
-The company has a market capitalisation of $28,983m.
-Company Website: http://www.stanleyblackanddecker.com
+Stanley Black & Decker with ticker code (SWK) have now 15 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 209 and 179 calculating the average target price we see 193.33.
+Now with the previous closing price of 178.79 this indicates there is a potential upside of 8.1%.
+There is a 50 day moving average of 171.07 and the 200 day MA is 149.55.
+The company has a market cap of $28,983m.
+You can visit the company’s website by visiting: http://www.stanleyblackanddecker.com

 Stanley Black & Decker engages in tools and storage, industrial, and security businesses worldwide.
 Its Tools & Storage segment offers power tools and equipment, including professional products, such as professional grade corded and cordless electric power tools and equipment, and pneumatic tools and fasteners; and consumer products comprising corded and cordless electric power tools primarily under the BLACK+DECKER brand, as well as lawn and garden products and related accessories, and home products.
 This segment sells its products through retailers, distributors, and a direct sales force to professional end users, distributors, retail consumers, and industrial customers in various industries.
 The company’s Industrial segment provides engineered fastening products and systems to customers in the automotive, manufacturing, electronics, construction, aerospace industries, and others; sells and rents custom pipe handling, joint welding, and coating equipment for use in the construction of large and small diameter pipelines, as well as provides pipeline inspection services; and sells hydraulic tools, attachments, and accessories.
 This segment also serves oil and natural gas pipeline industry and other industrial customers.
 Its Security segment designs, supplies, and installs commercial electronic security systems and provides electronic security services; offers healthcare solutions, which include asset tracking, infant protection, pediatric protection, patient protection, wander management, fall management, and emergency call products; and sells automatic doors to commercial customers.
 This segment serves consumers, retailers, educational, financial, and healthcare institutions, as well as commercial, governmental, and industrial customers.
 The company was formerly known as The Stanley Works and changed its name to Stanley Black & Decker in March 2010.
 Stanley Black & Decker was founded in 1843 and is headquartered in New Britain, Connecticut.